 Hope and positive energy are known to bring healing.
 Every time we support a lung cancer patient, we have taken a step forward in the battle against this disease.
 A lung cancer diagnosis is frightening, regardless of the situation.
 Everyone can benefit from support and encouragement.

 What is an A Breath of Hope Ambassador?

 A Breath of Hope Ambassadors are volunteers who have been personally touched by cancer and want to volunteer their time to help others cope with lung cancer.
 Some are survivors, some have lost loved ones.
-All Ambassadors have experienced the pain and fear evoked by a cancer diagnosis.
+All Ambassadors have experienced the pain and fear evoked by a cancer diagnosis, and are willing to volunteer their time to others.

 What do A Breath of Hope Ambassadors do?